 Photo of Joseph Sullivan Joseph Sullivan

-Joe Sullivan advises multinational clients on IRS audit preparation and defense, inbound and outbound international tax planning, and certain U.S. domestic tax issues, including in the areas of federal tax accounting and excise tax.
-Joe also advises clients on issues relating to transfer pricing and intangible asset valuation, and has particular expertise in tax policy and legislative initiatives.
+Joe Sullivan advises multinational clients on all aspects of federal tax controversy, including IRS audit preparation and defense, investigations, administrative appeals, and tax litigation.
+Joe also advises clients on inbound and outbound international tax planning, transfer pricing and intangible asset valuation, and on tax policy and legislative initiatives.
 Joe has been actively involved in the OECD’s Pillar Two project, and is a frequent speaker and panelist on that subject.

 Joe worked for three years in the Office of Tax Analysis at the U.S. Treasury Department prior to law school.